 As similar as the two conditions are, treating mixed anxiety depressive disorder is not somewhat complicated.
 What works with anxiety may not work with depression, and vice-versa.
 There are, however, medicines that are effective against both.
 Called [SSRI] Prozac or Zoloft.
 These may be the medicines that a psychiatrist prescribes to treat the mixed condition.

-Change to reduce anxious.
+Change to reduce stress.

 - Regular exercise: Reduce stress and anxiety.
 30 minutes of aerobics on most days is a good rule of thumb.